Stability of Continuous Time Quantum Walks in Complex Networks: Theoretical Framework

 The next model we consider is based on the Haken-Strobl master equation, which is commonly employed to describe dephasing noise on the position basis.
 It takes the following form~\cite{haken1973exactly}:

 $P_k=|k\rangle \langle k|$ are projectors on the position basis.
-This equation models decoherence by coupling the system to a bath that causes loss of coherence between different positions without energy exchange.
+This equation models decoherence by coupling the system to a bath that causes loss of coherence in the position(or node) basis.
+As the projectors $P_k$ act on individual nodes, this is a node based decoherence model.

 The last decoherence model is Quantum Stochastic Walk (QSW)~\cite{caruso2014universally} that interpolates between pure quantum and classical behavior.
-It is described by the Gorini–Kossakowski–Sudarshan–Lindblad master equation~\cite{kossakowski1972quantum,lindblad1976generators,gorini1976completely} as follows: $P_{kj}=L_{kj}|k\rangle \langle j|$ and $p$ is the parameter that controls the interpolation between unitary evolution and stochastic noise.
-We consider $p=0.1$, which corresponds to small decoherence, but previous studies~\cite{bressanini2022decoherence} have shown that it is enough to study the effect of quantum stochastic decoherence.
+It is described by the equation as follows~\cite{QSW}: $P_{kj}=L_{kj}|k\rangle \langle j|$, this jump operators are dependent on connections(edges) between nodes making it a edge based decoherence model.
+The parameter $p$ controls the interpolation between unitary evolution and stochastic noise.

-\section{Network Topologies}
+\subsection{Network Topologies}

 We consider a quantum walker evolving under CTQW dynamics, where the walker is initially localized at a single node in the network.
 This approach is applied consistently across all the networks that we consider in this study.
 The rationale behind this choice is to minimize the fidelity between the quantum-evolved state and the classically evolved state, as discussed in prior studies on CTQW~\cite{gualtieri2020quantum}.
 As the system evolves, the walker’s state becomes a quantum superposition over multiple nodes, with the probability of finding the walker at a given node determined by the diagonal terms of the density matrix.